katherinevgomez/happlications-backend/README.md

 # Happlications

-This website is a job application tracking tool built using ## Rubby On Rails and
+This website is a job application tracking tool built using Ruby On Rails and React.
-##React

 See the deployed site here: